dotnet/csharplang/proposals/init.md

 support `readonly` and hence an attribute serves fine as a way to alert them that write access can be extended in certain circumstances.

+### init vs. initonly
+Syntax debate time.

+### Warn on failed init
+Consider the following scenario.
+A type declares an `init` only member which is not set in the constructor.
+Should the code which constructs the object get a warning if they failed to initialize the value?

+At that point it is clear the field will never be set and hence has a lot of similarities with the warning around failing to initialize `private` data.
+Hence a warning would seemingly have some value here?

+There are significant downsides to this warning though:
+1. It complicates the compatibility story of changing `readonly` to `init`.
+1. It requires carrying additional metadata around to denote the members which are required to be initialized by the caller.

+Further if we believe there is value here in the overall scenario of forcing object creators to be warned / error'd about specific fields then this likely makes sense as a general feature.
+There is no reason it should be limited to just `init` members.

 ## Considerations

 ### Compatibility